'They are with the Lord': New Braunfels church mourns bus crash victims

 The Texas Department of Public Safety said the driver of a white pickup truck veered into the southbound lane of Highway 83 and hit the church's bus.

-14 people were on the bus, according to DPS, and only two survived.
+14 people were on the bus, according to DPS, and only one survived.
 The driver of the truck also survived the crash.

 First Baptist Church New Braunfels released the following statement #kens5eyewitness pic.twitter.com/0gIpSjWqo0— James Keith (@James_Keith) March 29, 2017